SekureIT Internet Security & Computer Performance

 real

 site immediately afterwards (from a trusted bookmark etc.) and change you password, then log out!
-Go to our Email main page for more information on how to avoid and deal with scam and spam email.
+Go to our

-Tools & Other Software Page Quick Links Menu: Back to Top
+Tools & Other Software Page

 It is also very important to keep your other software up to date.
 As well as your major programs, such as Office, Word (or alternatives), you should regularly update - or better, set to update automatically - thing like Adobe Reader, Java (if used) and any Utility programs you use, such as Advanced System Care, Wise Registry Cleaner, CCleaner, SmartDefrag, etc..
-See our Tools & Utilities page for details of these and many other useful tools and utilities and how to use them.
+See our

-Internet Connection Page Quick Links Menu: Back to Top
+Internet Connection Page

 Your Internet Connection is the method of delivery for your Internet services to your home (cable, fibre, satellite, phone data) by your Service Provider (BT, Sky, TalkTalk, Virgin, etc.), plus the connection (Ethernet cable, Wi-Fi) between your router (if you have one) and your device - many people are ditching the traditional phone line and Broadband Internet connection nowadays and relying solely on their mobile data connection - even for other devices like their laptops and TV catchup services!

 There are various option here, but they are more to do with speed, rather than security, unless that is, you choose to install a hardware firewall, or use a VPN.
 If you use Ethernet cables, you can upgrade your wall socket and cables, but this is only worth it if your broadband supply is fast enough in the first place.
 If you use Wi-Fi, you can optimise the speed by using the later, faster, protocols/bands, depending on your device's support for these.
 More than one protocol/band can often be used at once, but it will depend on the router you have and the support for these on your devices.
-For more information on the options available and how to use them, go to our Internet Services page.
+For more information on the options available and how to use them, go to our

-ISP Page Quick Links Menu: Back to Top
+Quick Links Menu:

 Who your Internet Service Provider is will have an effect your online security, as different providers have different rules and policies.
 The Router, if you use one, will depend on who you are with, as will it's built-in security software and firewall.
 Check with your provider account to see if you are automatically signed up to their security program, such as Child Protection etc., which will likely block certain sites, such as adult themed and violence sites.
 There will likely also be a 'White List' and a 'Black List'.
 Here, you can add sites to your White List that you want to make sure you are able to access, that might otherwise have been blocked, and add sites you want to make sure are blocked to your Black List and, usualy, restrict internet access hours for all, or some, users.

 If you want to use your mobile phone data as your internet connection for your other devices (especiallly if switching supplier), you need to check that you will have a good enough signal where you live, that they allow this (Local Hotspot sharing) that you have enough data and that there are no limitations on this.
 If you are planning to use it for a lot of devices and/or video download or Streaming/Catch-up services, you'll probably need to go for unlimited data.
 Again, make sure there are no limitations for devices or a data limit when using you Local Hotspot.
-For more info, go to our main Internet Service Provider Page
+For more info, go to our main

 To make sure you're getting the best out of whatever configuration you are using, regularly check your internet download speed and check and adjust your Wi-Fi frequency channel to ensure you are not clashing with you neighbours.
 You can download a free app. for your phone to check the frequencies that are in use near to you, then adjust the frequency on your router so that it sits between the frequencies of your neighbours.
 The main security options are within the Router itself, which you need to 'log in' to to access.
-For more info, go to our main Internet Connection page.
+For more info, go to our main

-Physical Page Quick Links Menu: Back to Top
+Quick Links Menu:

 By Physical, we mean your home layout and general home security.
 How your computers and other devices are laid out and where they are left, whether they can be seen through your windows and how easy or difficult it is to get into your property.
 This is the very basics of home security.
 Without this being right, all of your devices, as well as your other property and personal information is at risk, plus any passwords etc. that you may have written down, physically, or on your devices.
 Have a look at your layout and check to see what other people can see through your windows, doors, and postbox etc. and whether things could be better arranged.
 Even simple things like not leaving documents with personal details anywhere near windows, or anything on view that might tempt someone to break in, like a wallet or mobile phone.

 The same goes for moible homes, caravans, holiday homes and vehicles.
 Anywhere you have where someone could look in.
 When out and about, keep your items close to you and in your view (or out of view to others), preferably keep hold of them.
 Don't hold your phone in a way that someone could snatch it - this is common in cities, where people run, cycle, motorcycle or even skateboard or scooter by and snatch people's phones and other valuable items.
 Don't leave you phone on a cafe table, or your bag underneath, out of sight.
 Always know where it is and keep it in sight.
 There is much more to physical security than you might initially think.
-For more info, go to our main Physical Page
+For more info, go to our main

-Personal Page Quick Links Menu: Back to Top
+Quick Links Menu:

 Back to Top